mockoon/mockoon/README.md

 ## Documentation

-You will find some [tutorials](https://mockoon.com/tutorials) on the official website.
-They cover Mockoon's most complex features.
+You will find the [documentation](https://mockoon.com/docs/latest) on the official website.
+It covers Mockoon's most complex features.
 Feel free to contribute or ask for new topics to be covered.

 ## Contributing